-There is a risk that revenue may be deliberately overstated as a result of management override resulting from the pressure management may feel to achieve planned results and key performance measures.
+There is a risk that revenue may be deliberately overstated as a result of management override resulting from the pressure management may feel to achieve targeted results.
 The management of the Group focuses on revenue as a key performance measure which could create an incentive for revenue to be recognized before satisfying the performance obligations.
-We therefore identified revenue recognition as one of the most significant assessed risks of material misstatement and a key audit matter.
+We therefore identified revenue recognition as one of the most significant assessed risks of material misstatement and key audit matter.